 - VBA macros

 - Embedded OLE objects (particularly Package objects, which may contain any file or launch a shell command)

 - Embedded Flash objects (SWF), which have been used by malware to exploit vulnerabilities in the Flash Player.

 - Vulnerabilities in MS Office applications, exploited by malformed documents.

 - Formulas in spreadsheets, which can open URLs, run code or external files. (see Comma Separated Vulnerabilities)

 Examples of known vulnerabilities and exploits

 - CVE-2011-1983: Use-after-free vulnerability in Microsoft Office 2007 SP2 and SP3, Office 2010 Gold and SP1, and Office for Mac 2011 allows remote attackers to execute arbitrary code via a crafted Word document, aka "Word Use After Free Vulnerability".

-- python-oletools: a package of python tools to analyze OLE files based on OleFileIO_PL, mainly for malware analysis and debugging.
-It includes olebrowse, a graphical tool to browse and extract OLE streams, oleid to quickly identify characteristics of malicious documents, and pyxswf to extract Flash objects (SWF) from OLE files.
+- python-oletools: a package of python tools to analyze OLE files based on olefile, mainly for malware analysis and debugging.
+It includes olebrowse, a graphical tool to browse and extract OLE streams, oleid to quickly identify characteristics of malicious documents, olevba to extract VBA macros source code, olemeta to extract metadata, oletimes to extract timestamps and pyxswf to extract Flash objects (SWF) from OLE files.

 - SSView: a visual MS OLE2 file parser and editor.